 It was the end of the first day of exploration by the visiting Nigerian mission in Lebanon.

 In terms of aesthetics, the award-winning novelist may have a point.
 Endowment is however not enough; such categorization is based on criteria that are anything but objective.

 Rank is awarded based on votes.
-Without a huge demography to swing the ballot, a nation with a midget population like Lebanon cannot aspire to sit on UNESCO’s front pew.
+Without a huge demography to swing the ballot, a nation with a midget population like Lebanon cannot aspire to sit on the front pew.

 But beyond the prejudice of global politics there is no denying the awesomeness of the treasure nature has gifted Lebanon, nor the illustrious memories it preserves.